syrop/syrop.github.io/_posts/2018-12-26-permissions-rxjava-and-lifecycle.markdown

 {% endhighlight %}

 It uses `lifecycle` to automatically dispose the subscriptions when activity ends.
 Making lifecycle-aware subscribtions has been described in this blog in the article called '[Lifecycle-aware Rx subscriptions][lifecycle]'.

+CAUTION: Do not use the method `ActivityCompat.requestPermissions()`.
+Although you can adapt the above code to successfully use this method to request permissions, if you do this instead of calling the method `requestPermissions` directly on `Fragment`, only the callback `onRequestPermissionsResult()` inside the `Activity` (not `Fragment`) will be called.

 ## In the Fragment